padawin/site/src/articles/delete-merged-branches.md

 When deleting branches, as many branches can be passed (ed ```git branch -d branch1 branch2 branch3``` and ```git push origin :branch1 :branch2 :branch3```) but if you have a lot, it can be a hassle.
-So let''s script all that.
+So let's script all that.

 First, we need the branches merged branches: